dstucrypt/agent/README.md

         ^-- code of tax office
      ^-- code of tax region

-## Sign file
+## Sign file (czo.gov.ua/verify)

-If email is not specified in commandline, transport header would not be added.
+When `--no-tax` option is specified in command line, both transport header and `UA_SIGN1` prefix would be ommited, producing raw ASN1 file in CMS (almosrt) format.
+Makes most sense to sign contracts and such:

     node index.js --sign \
                 --key Key-6.dat:password \
                 --cert cert.sign.der \
+                --input zvit.xml --output zvit.xml.sign \
+                --no-tax

+## Write detached signature

+When `--detached` option is specified in command line, resulting file would only contain signuture.
+Signed data would not be included.
+Makes most sense with `--no-tax` present and `--email`` ommited.
+This is not compatible with tax office email gate:

+    node index.js --sign \
+                --key Key-6.dat:password \
+                --cert cert.sign.der \
-                --input zvit.xml --output zvit.xml.sign
+                --input zvit.xml --output zvit.xml.sign \
+                --detached --no-tax

 ## Load key from nonencrypted store